 Cheryl Baker of The Fizz: Records that changed my life

-Singer-songwriter Cheryl Baker, of The Fizz, reveals to us the most memorable music throughout her lifetime
+Singer-songwriter Cheryl Baker, from the band the Fizz, reveals to us the three most memorable records from her lifetime that have changed her life

 Court and Spark by Joni Mitchell